simp/simp-doc/docs/glossary.rst

       See: `SIMP Compliance Engine Repository <https://github.com/simp/pupmod-simp-compliance_markup>`__

+   SIMP Compliance Profile
+      A collection of data that maps policy directly to Puppet class and defined type parameters.
+These profiles are used by the :term:`SIMP Compliance Engine`.

+   SIMP EE
+   SIMP Enterprise Edition
+      A version of SIMP with commercial support by Onyx Point, Inc. that provides additional capabilities beyond :term:`SIMP CE`.

    SIMP Server
       The first server that is built in a SIMP environment and the server that is expected to be the nexus of control for the managed infrastructure.